elchs/LetoDBf/Readme.txt

  if you have multiple ( pgysical or logical like bridges ) NICs for that subnet.
  With optional <lLocal> == FALSE ( .F. ) returns IP address of server.

-      LETO_ADDCDPTRANSLATE( cClientCdp, cServerCdp )           ==> nil
+      LETO_ADDCDPTRANSLATE( cClientCdp, cServerCdp )           ==> lAdded
- For xHarbour user with different CP names, no comment.
+ For xHarbour user with different CP names as Harbour ones at server.
+ Once set, it can't be removed until client application end.
+ None verification done if CP is available at client, nor the one at server.

       LETO_SET( nOption [, xNewSet ] )                         ==> xActiveSetting
  Recommended is to use the commands: SET xxx [ TO ] or the SET() function instead, to keep your